akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+9:44 PM 12/7/2020
+IK uses now updated solver.
+IK spine is updated in IK operations.
+Fixing and Unfixing do not use matrix updates to maintain constant pose for the rest of the chain.
+Deformer player and poses do not fix or unfix IK goals.

 12:14 AM 12/4/2020
 Massive work is done with Subcharacters, integrating them into future pose based animation system.
 Pressing Enter or Return in Subcharacters List applies current subcharacter pose.
 Both need to be